digitalcredentials/credential-status-manager-git/README.md

 });
 ```

 **Note:** A Bitstring Status List credential can be found in the designated status credential repository (`repoName`) of the designated owner account (`ownerAccountName`) which is populated by `createStatusManager`.
 Additionally, relevant historical data can be found in the designated status metadata repository (`metaRepoName`) in the same owner account.
 Note that these repositories need to be manually created prior to calling `createStatusManager`.
-Finally, you can find a publicly visible version of the aforementioned Bitstring Status List credential at the relevant URL for hosted sites in the Git service of choice (e.g., https://`ownerAccountName`.github.io/`repoName`/`statusCredentialId` for GitHub, where `statusCredentialId` is the name of a file that is automatically generated in `repoName`).
+Finally, you can also access this Bitstring Status List credential at the relevant public URL for hosted sites in the Git service of choice (e.g., https://`ownerAccountName`.github.io/`repoName`/`statusCredentialId` for GitHub, where `statusCredentialId` is the name of a file that is automatically generated in `repoName`).

 ### Allocate status for credential

 `allocateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
-It is an asynchronous method that accepts a credential and status purpose as input (options: `revocation` | `suspension`), records its status in the caller's Git service of choice, and returns the credential with status metadata attached.
+It is an asynchronous method that accepts a credential and an array of status purposes as input (options: `revocation` | `suspension`), records its status in a previously configured Git repo, and returns the credential with status metadata attached.

 Here is a sample call to `allocateStatus`: